 idea against Petrie's survey of Giza's big pyramids; and I was able to

-pyramids building.
+pyramids had been planned together.
 Yet, a skeptic will comment that the fact in no way

 skeptic is correct; it could theoretically be a rare coincidence.

-There is just one way to eliminate that objectiion.
+There is just one way to eliminate that objection.
 Did the Agency

 support the researcher and include the Giza plan in Athena?
 Did I miss